-OCN 101: Introduction to Marine Option Program Credits: 1

-Description: The course provides statewide information to students interested in learning more about the ocean and freshwater systems by becoming involved in the Marine Option Program (MOP).
-The course will review the requirements of the MOP Certificate of Completion, explore opportunities for internships. research projects, and careers dealing with water environments.
+OCN 101: Introduction to Marine Option Program Credits: 1 Lecture Hours: 1 Prereg: Qualified for ENG 100.
+Semester Offered: Fall Description: The course provides statewide information to students interested in learning more about the ocean and freshwater systems by becoming involved in the Marine Option Program (MOP).
+The course will review the requirements of the MOP Certificate of Completion, explore opportunities for internships, research projects, and careers dealing with water environments.
 The course will also present guidelines in proposal writing, project implementation, data collection and interpretation, report preparation, and formal project presentation.

-OCN 120: Global Environmental Challenges Credits: 3
+OCN 120: Global Environmental Challenges

-Prereq: Qualified for ENG 75.
+Credits: 3 Lecture Hours: 3 Prereq: Qualified for ENG 75.
 Qualified for MATH 82X.
 Semester Offered: Spring Description: This course focuses on scientific approaches to evaluating human-caused environmental challenges and their potential solutions.

-OCN 199V: Marine Research and Directed Reading Credits: 1 - 4
+OCN 199V: Marine Research and Directed Reading

+Credits: 1 - 4
-Class Hours: 3 hours (1 credit), 5 hours (2 credits), 7 hours (3 credits), or 9 hours (4 credits)

-Prereq: "C" or higher in OCN 101 and OCN 201.
+Class Hours: 3 hours (1 credit), 5 hours (2 credits), 7 hours (3 credits), or 9 hours (4 credits) Prereq: "C" or higher in OCN 101 and OCN 201.
 Approval of instructor.

 Comments: May be repeated for a maximum of 8 credits.
 Semester Offered: Fall, Spring Description: This course provides an opportunity for students to design and carry out marine-related internships, practica, research projects, or field experience on or off campus under the supervision of a faculty member and the guidance of a science mentor.
 It includes a project proposal, research, data collection and analysis, a final report, and an oral presentation.
 A project worth 3 credits is required for the Marine Option Program (MOP) Academic Subject Certificate.

-OCN 201: Science of the Sea Credits: $\ensuremath{\mathfrak{I}}$
+OCN 201: Science of the Sea Credits: 3

-Prereq: Qualified for ENG 100 and MATH 82X.
+Lecture Hours: 3 Prereq: Qualified for ENG 100 and MATH 82X.